 Highlights of Rachel’s experience include:

-Briefed and argued an Ohio Supreme Court appeal challenging the 112-year sentence of a juvenile defendant on Eighth Amendment grounds.
+Successfully briefed and argued an Ohio Supreme Court appeal challenging the 112-year sentence of a juvenile defendant on Eighth Amendment grounds.
 Former Judge and Ohio Supreme Court expert Marianna Brown Bettman reported:

 Moore’s counsel, Rachel Bloomekatz was absolutely spectacular—one of the best oral arguments I have heard.
 She took control of the argument right from the outset, carefully led the court away from the procedural hurdles, defined the jurisprudential issue for the court as requiring a juvenile non-homicide offender (which she repeatedly emphasized) a meaningful opportunity for release, and stayed on message throughout.
 She was clear, articulate, focused, and totally non-defensive, even in the light of some very tough questioning.